-We're here today for a Virtual Town Hall regarding an officerinvolved shooting that occurred on Monday, October 9, 2023, at Geary Boulevard and Laguna Street.
+We're here today for a Virtual Town Hall regarding an officerinvolved shooting that occurred on Friday, December 20, 2024, on the 100 block of Grant Avenue.

 Before proceeding, I'd like to announce to our viewing and listening audience that this Town Hall is being translated into Spanish, Cantonese, and American Sign Language (ASL) for members of our community who speak those languages.